 - Use the Back of the Door – The back of that closet door is very valuable real estate.
 This is the perfect place for a pocket shoe holder, multiple canvas accessory bags, hooks, etc.

-- Pant Hangers for Boots – Pant hangers can serve many functions in a cramped closet.
+- Plant Hangers for Boots – Pant hangers can serve many functions in a cramped closet.
 Using them to hang boots is one of them.
 Boots never fit in shoe racks or shoe pockets and they almost always topple over.
 Hang them from a rod with the hanger attached to the top of the boots.

 Even more ideas on how to organize a small closet…